Speech Therapy in Edmonton & St. Albert for children, teens, adults

 How We Help:

-• Our SLPs use specialized, evidence-based motor-based therapy approaches for CAS, including intensive practice, multi-sensory cueing (visual, tactile, auditory), and systematic progression toward functional communication.
+• Our SLPs use evidence-based motor-based therapy approaches for CAS, including intensive practice, multi-sensory cueing (visual, tactile, auditory), and using the principles of motor learning.

 • Disruptions in the flow of speech, including repetitions, prolongations, or blocks.